Ex-British Cycling doctor Freeman gets four-year ban

 Freeman was struck off in 2021 because of misconduct after a hearing by the Medical Practitioners Tribunal Service.

-Following the tribunal, Freeman was charged with two violations by UK Anti-Doping (Ukad).
+During the tribunal process, Freeman was charged with two violations by UK Anti-Doping (Ukad) in December 2020.

 An independent panel has now found he possessed a prohibited substance and tampered with part of doping control.